Zaczero/CBBI/README.md

 The CBBI is time-independent and price-independent.
 It simply indicates whether it believes we are approaching the top/bottom of a Bitcoin cycle.

-If you want to learn more, [watch this video](https://www.youtube.com/watch?v=bq7djf1n0j4).
+If you want to learn more, [check out this video](https://www.youtube.com/watch?v=bq7djf1n0j4).

 ## Visit our website